simdangelo/simonedangelo-blog/content/Apache Spark/Spark Details @1 - Partitioning.md

 ---
 date: 2024-08-12
-modified: 2024-12-12T00:10:00+01:00
+modified: 2024-12-16T22:49:39+01:00
 ---
 These notes about **Partitioning** will be "notebook-style" and only important and useful operations will be shown in this article (hence, very probably, no such operations will be shown: DataFrame creation, session state creation, etc.).
-For the complete code, refers to these notebooks I uploaded on a specific repository on [this link](metti!!!).
+For the complete code, refers to these notebooks I uploaded on a specific repository on [this link](https://github.com/simdangelo/simonedangelo-blog/tree/v4/content/Apache%20Spark/partitioning_notebooks).
 # 0. Resources
 * [*Data with Nikk the Greek* YouTube Channel](https://www.youtube.com/@DataNikktheGreek)
 # 1. First sneak peak into Spark Partitions